QuickLearner171998/Weighted-RNN-for-News-Text-Classification/README.md

 * Next, run all the cells after the first cell and excluding the GloVe download cell.

 ## Results
+* We report results on the test set for WRNN (with GRU unit), WRNN (with LSTM unit), GRU baseline and BiGRU baseline models.
+* The results are left as such in the notebook file above.

 ### Overall statistics
 | Model | Test Accuracy | Macro avg. precision | Macro avg. recall | Macro avg.
 F1 | Avg. time/epoch | Convergence rate |
 | ----- | ------------- | -------------------- | ----------------- | ------------- | --------------- | ---------------- |